top of page

 When the issue is slow and yet dangerously heavy, the wise attempt to extract the full potential of the sword with a killing blow.
 And when the issue's strike reaches down upon them like a giant asteroid, they restrain their excited spirit and avoid the enemy's blow as quickly as they can.

-They are constantly aware of their surroundings, as well as the the potential consenquences of their next moves.
+They are constantly aware of their surroundings, as well as the the potential consequences of their next moves.
 They take a pause until the end of the blow's power, and then retaliate swiftly and powerfully as before, until the giant enemy is exhausted and surrenders.

 Even if you are a weak and fragile individual, with the right timing, patience, power, and accuracy, you may have the chance to gradually overcome a larger and much stronger foe until it is finally defeated.
 Customize your sword in a way that fits not only the environment you are facing, but also your own capabilities.
 Do not overestimate the world and do not overestimate yourself.